gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 (more on ***transformations*** and their impacts on regression models in Chapter \@ref(chapter7)).
 \index{transformation}
-Based on your experiences with the wildfire season in Montana and before analyzing the data, I'm sure you would assume that summer temperature explains the area burned by wildfires.
+Based on your experiences with the wildfire "season" and before analyzing the data, I'm sure you would assume that summer temperature explains the area burned by wildfires.
 But could it be that more fires are related to having warmer summers?
 That